greg-raven/Impeachment-Chronicles/_posts/2023-01-09-it-took-them-7-years-to-figure-it-out.md

 ---
-title: 'It took 7 years for them to figure out what we already knew'
+title: "It took 7 years for them to figure out what we already knew"
 layout: post
 author:
 - Memology 101